 The topic is now on the table, laying itself bare before the twenty leading economies of our time.
 They have more data than ever, and a renewed goal to work together on crypto regulations, as well as many other global topics.

 The guidelines that the FATF and FSA provided, if implemented fully, would quite possibly cripple a new and thriving tech industry.
 According to G20’s Communiqué, in the global economy today, “growth remains low and risks remain tilted to the downside ”

 Which leads us to 4 questions:

 1. Can world leaders risk such a hit to a massive and fast-growing industry?

-2. If they do choose to risk it, how will the dedicated, dynamic crypto industry react?
+2. If they do choose to risk trying to implement these guidelines, how will the dedicated, dynamic crypto industry react?